Pyrenean Mountain Dog: Description

-The Pyrenean Mountain Dog is large and heavily built.
-According to the breed standard of the Société Centrale Canine, dogs stand from 70 to 80 cm and bitches from 65 to 75 cm.
+The Pyrenean Mountain Dog is a large, powerfully built livestock guardian.
+According to the breed standard of the Société Centrale Canine, dogs stand 70 to 80 cm at the shoulder and bitches 65 to 75 cm.
 Healthy adults typically weigh between 55 and 75 kg.
-The head is not overly large in comparison to the body; the muzzle is long, broad and slightly pointed, the lips are not pendulous and the ears are small and triangular and hang flat to the head.
-The neck is short and strong, the chest broad and moderately deep, and the tail long, hanging low when the dog is at rest but curling over the back when the dog is roused.
-Unusually, the dewclaws on the hind legs are double; absence of these is considered a disqualifying fault for showing.
+The head is proportionate to the body, with a long, broad, slightly pointed muzzle; the lips are tight rather than pendulous, and the small triangular ears lie flat against the head.
+The neck is short and strong, the chest broad and moderately deep, and the tail long, carried low at rest but curling over the back when the dog is alert.
+A distinctive feature of the breed is the presence of double dewclaws on the hind legs; their absence is considered a disqualifying fault in showing.

-The coat is long, thick and double, providing protection from harsh weather; the long flat outer coat is particularly long around the neck, the tail and the backs of the legs, the under coat is fine and thick.
-The dogs are predominantly white in colour, with patches of black, badger, grey or various shades of tan found mostly on the head; badger is defined as a mixture of brown, black, grey and white hairs and is commonly seen in puppies but usually fades as the dog ages.
-Purebred examples of the breed with black patches are sometimes seen in litters; such colouration is considered a disqualifying fault for show dogs.
+The breed's double coat is long and thick, providing insulation and protection in harsh mountain weather.
+The outer coat is flat and particularly long around the neck, tail, and backs of the legs, while the undercoat is fine and dense.
+Pyrenean Mountain Dogs are predominantly white, sometimes with patches of black, badger, grey, or various shades of tan, most commonly on the head.
+Badger refers to a mixture of brown, black, grey and white hairs; it is frequently seen in puppies but often fades as they mature.
+Purebred dogs with black patches do occur, but this colouration is considered a disqualifying fault in the show ring.

+A 2024 UK study reported a median lifespan of 10.9 years for the breed, below the overall canine average of 12.5 years.
+A 2005 Swedish insurance study found that 58% of Pyrenean Mountain Dogs died by age 10, compared with 35% across all breeds.

 Use

+Pastoral uses

-For millennia these dogs were used by shepherds throughout the Pyrenean region to protect their flocks from predation by wolves and bears; in this role they were usually fitted with a heavy iron wolf collar studded with long nails for protection when fighting off wolves.
+For millennia, these dogs were used by shepherds throughout the Pyrenean region to protect their flocks from predation by wolves and bears; in this role they were usually fitted with a heavy iron wolf collar studded with long nails for protection when fighting off wolves.
 They were often used by shepherds in combination with the much smaller Pyrenean Sheepdog, the former guarding the flocks and the latter herding them.
-They were also used to smuggle contraband between France and Spain, carrying packs over the Pyrenees on routes impassable to humans to avoid detection by customs officials.
+The Pyrenean Mountain Dog is used in its original role as a livestock guardian by shepherds in the French Pyrenees and the French Alps, as well as in the United States.